wacncontent/CustomizeTool/addCommentOutput/articles/traffic-manager/disable-enable-or-delete-a-profile.md

 <properties
-   pageTitle="Disable, enable, or delete a Traffic Manager profile | Windows Azure" description="This article will help you work with your Traffic Manager profiles." services="traffic-manager" documentationCenter="na"
+   pageTitle="Disable, enable, or delete a Traffic Manager profile | Azure" description="This article will help you work with your Traffic Manager profiles." services="traffic-manager" documentationCenter="na"